2cd/debian-museum/assets/vm-minimal/Readme.md

 ### install docker

-Minimal vm uses an "external" kernel.
+Minimal VM uses an "external" kernel.
 You need to install an "internal" kernel in the virtual machine, otherwise docker will not work.

-> You can also use a DEV VM with built-in docker.
+Run the following command in the virtual machine.

 ```sh
 apt update
 apt install linux-image-cloud-amd64 docker.io
 ```

+> You can also use a DEV VM with docker pre-installed.

 ## TODO